spottradingllc/zoom/README.md

 # Zoom

-Zoom is the "ZooKeeper Manager" project created by Spot Trading, LLC's DevOps team.
-Inspired by [Netflix](https://github.com/Netflix)'s [Exhibitor](https://github.com/Netflix/exhibitor), Zoom provides a server-side agent and front-end user interface to allow for easy administration of services across a ZooKeeper instance.
+Zoom is a platform created by Spot Trading to manage real-time application startup, configuration and dependency management.
+Zoom provides a server-side agent and front-end web interface to allow for easy administration of our software infrastructure.

 ## About

 - Describe the backend Zookeeper agent.
-- Describe the web frontend.
+- Describe the web front end.
-- Describe the technologies used (ie. Zookeeper, Tornado, web frameworks/JavaScript libraries).
+- Describe the technologies used (i.e. Apache Zookeeper, Tornado, web frameworks/JavaScript libraries).

-Zoom's web front-end is powered by [Tornadoweb](https://github.com/tornadoweb)'s [Tornado](https://github.com/tornadoweb/tornado) web server.
+Zoom's web front-end is powered by [Tornado Web](https://github.com/tornadoweb)'s [Tornado](https://github.com/tornadoweb/tornado) web server.
 Our web interface was designed using Twitter's [Bootstrap](http://getbootstrap.com/) framework.
 In implementing Zoom's front-end, we used a handful of open-source JavaScript libraries.
 We simplified the inclusion and handling of these modules using [jrburke](https://github.com/jrburke)'s [RequireJS](http://requirejs.org/) library.
 To support real-time updates to Zoom's web portal, we used the [Sammy.js](http://sammyjs.org/), [Knockout](http://knockoutjs.com/index.html), and [jQuery](http://jquery.com/) libraries.
 We implemented dependency visualization using [mbostock](https://github.com/mbostock)'s [D3.js](http://d3js.org/) library, and we provide users with formatted XML in our server configuration tool using [vkiryukhin](https://github.com/vkiryukhin)'s elegant  [vkBeautify](http://www.eslinstructor.net/vkbeautify/) formatter.

 ## Motivation